-Talk to your advisor today about enrolling in one of these Course-based Undergraduate Research Experiences (CUREs) for Fall 2025!
+Talk to your advisor today about enrolling in one of these Course-based Undergraduate Research Experiences (CUREs) for Spring 2026!

 *Some courses may require you to complete an application or email the instructor to enroll.
 See information for each course below.